 Making a Procedural Grid Shader in Unity

 I don’t think I am exaggerating too much when I say that a versatile grid shader is at the core of a level designer’s toolkit.
-While blocking out a new scene, the grid provides a proper sense of both scale and distance, and helps delineate between surfaces.
+While blocking out a new scene the grid provides a proper sense of both scale and distance, and helps delineate between surfaces.
 If the grid also makes your blockout look a little prettier, then that’s even better!

 In this tutorial we’ll be using Unity’s Shader Graph to create a multipurpose world-space grid for both the Universal and High Definition Render Pipelines.
 With a range of features and being entirely procedural, the shader will be highly customizable and look good at any scale.